nvpro-samples/gl_vk_simple_interop/README.md

 auto handleType = vk::ExternalSemaphoreHandleTypeFlagBits::eOpaqueWin32;
 ~~~~

-The creation of the semaphores needs to have the export object informaton.
+The creation of the semaphores needs to have the export object information.
 ~~~~C++
 vk::ExportSemaphoreCreateInfo esci{ handleType };
 vk::SemaphoreCreateInfo       sci;